andyhorn/simple_routes/README.md

   final UserRoute parent = const UserRoute();
 }
 ```

+In the example above, the generated route will be `/user/:userId/details`.

 **Note**: Routes that are children of a `DataRoute` must also be a `DataRoute` themselves, even if they don't require any data.
 In cases like these, you can re-use the parent's data class and factory constructor.